 Digital Trade Chain is a blockchain trade finance for corporate clients launched by a joint venture of nine European banks.
 This would advance the earlier 2017 initiative by some of Europe’s biggest banks who joined behind KBC’s blockchain prototype to help SMEs increase trade across the continent.

 The joint venture, which includes the nine founding banks as equal shareholders: Deutsche Bank, HSBC, KBC, Natixis, Nordea, Rabobank, Santander, Société Générale and Unicredit, incorporated under the name We.Trade.
 They intend to bring it to commercial clients in the summer of 2018.
-It will first cover 11 European countries: Belgium, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Spain, Sweden and the UK.
+It will first cover 11 European countries: Belgium, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Spain, Sweden, and the UK.

 Currently, the banks have their network of small and medium-sized enterprise (SME) clients that have gone through know-your-customer and anti-money laundering checks as permissioned entities.

-Basically, a trade in the app is registered and tracked from order to payment and payments are done when all contractual agreements are met.
-The platform will have logistics companies that use latest track and trace technology to verify arrival of goods in agreed condition at key points from supplier to buyer.
+Basically, trade in the app is registered and tracked from order to payment and payments are done when all contractual agreements are met.
+The platform will have logistics companies that use the latest track and trace technology to verify the arrival of goods in agreed condition at key points from supplier to buyer.
 This will help trigger automatic payments.